- Explain the difference between relative time and numeric time

-Another radio-isotopic dating method involves carbon and is useful for dating archaeologically important samples containing organic substances like wood or bone.
-Carbon dating uses the unstable isotope carbon-14 (14C) and the stable isotope carbon-12 (12C).
-Carbon-14 is constantly being created in the atmosphere by the interaction of cosmic particals with atmospheric nitrogen-14 (14N).
-The cosmic particles include neutrons that strike the nitrogen nucleus kicking out a proton bur leaving the neutron in the nucleus.
+Another radioisotopic dating method involves carbon and is useful for dating archaeologically important samples containing organic substances like wood or bone.
+Radiocarbon dating, also called carbon dating, uses the unstable isotope carbon-14 (14C) and the stable isotope carbon-12 (12C).
+Carbon-14 is constantly being created in the atmosphere by the interaction of cosmic particles with atmospheric nitrogen-14 (14N).
+Cosmic particles such as neutrons strike the nitrogen nucleus, kicking out a proton but leaving the neutron in the nucleus.
 The collision reduces the atomic number by one, changing it from seven to six, changing the nitrogen into carbon with the same mass number of 14.
-The 14C quickly bonds with oxygen in the atmosphere to form carbon dioxide which mixes with the other atmospheric carbon dioxide (12CO2) and this mix of gases is incorporated into living matter.
-Thus, while an organism is alive the amount of 14C/12C in its body doesn’t really change since it is constantly exchanging with the atmosphere.
-However, when it dies, the radiocarbon clock starts ticking as the 14C decays back to 14N by beta decay with a half-life of 5,730 years.
-The radiocarbon dating technique is thus useful for about ten half lives back 57,300 years or so.
+The 14C quickly bonds with oxygen (O) in the atmosphere to form carbon dioxide (14CO2) that mixes with other atmospheric carbon dioxide (12CO2) and this mix of gases is incorporated into living matter.
+While an organism is alive, the ratio of 14C/12C in its body doesn’t really change since CO2 is constantly exchanged with the atmosphere.
+However, when it dies, the radiocarbon clock starts ticking as the 14C decays back to 14N by beta decay, which has a half-life of 5,730 years.
+The radiocarbon dating technique is thus useful for 57,300 years or so, about 10 half-lives back.

-7.2.4 The Age of the Earth
+7.2.3 Age of the Earth

-7.2.5 Dating Geological Events
+7.2.4 Dating Geological Events

-Radioactive isotopes of elements that are common in mineral crystals are useful for radio-isotopic dating.
-The uranium/lead method, with its two cross-checking clocks, is most often used with crystals of the mineral zircon (ZrSiO4) where uranium can substitute for zirconium in the crystal.
-Zircon is resistant to both mechanical and chemical weathering and even may form multiple crystal layers during metamorphic events, which may each record an isotopic age of the several events .
-Some amazing work on zircon grains has been done.
-Zircon crystals from Western Australia formed when the earliest crust differentiated from the mantle 4.4 billion years ago.
-At the time, these were the oldest known rocks.
+Geologists have used zircon grains to do some amazing studies that illustrate how scientific conclusions can change with technological advancements.
+Zircon crystals from Western Australia that formed when the crust first differentiated from the mantle 4.4 billion years ago have been determined to be the oldest known rocks.
 The zircon grains were incorporated into metasedimentary host rocks, sedimentary rocks showing signs of having undergone partial metamorphism.
-The host rocks were not very old but the embedded zircon grains were created 4.4 billion years ago, and had survived subsequent processes of weathering, erosion, deposition, and metamorphism.
-From other properties of the zircon crystals, these researchers concluded that not only were continental rocks present, but that conditions on the early Earth were cool enough for liquid water to exist on the surface.
+The host rocks were not very old but the embedded zircon grains were created 4.4 billion years ago, and survived the subsequent processes of weathering, erosion, deposition, and metamorphism.
+From other properties of the zircon crystals, researchers concluded that not only were continental rocks exposed above sea level, but also that conditions on the early Earth were cool enough for liquid water to exist on the surface.
 The presence of liquid water allowed the processes of weathering and erosion to take place.
-Researchers at UCLA studied 4.1 billion year old zircon crystals and found carbon that may be biogenic in origin, meaning that life may have existed on Earth much earlier than previously thought.
+Researchers at UCLA studied 4.1 billion-year-old zircon crystals and found carbon in the zircon crystals that may be biogenic in origin, meaning that life may have existed on Earth much earlier than previously thought.

-7.2.6 Other Absolute Dating Techniques
+7.2.5 Other Absolute Dating Techniques

 7.3 Fossils and Evolution

-Fossils are any evidence of past life preserved in the rocks.
-They may be actual remains of body parts, impressions of soft body parts, casts and molds of body parts (more common), body parts replaced by mineral (common) or evidence of animal behavior such as footprints and burrows.
-Life today has body parts from hard bones and shells, to the soft cellulose of plants, to soft-bodied organisms like jellyfish, down to single celled bacteria and algae.
+Fossils are any evidence of past life preserved in rocks.
+They may be actual remains of body parts (rare), impressions of soft body parts, casts and molds of body parts (more common), body parts replaced by mineral (common) or evidence of animal behavior such as footprints and burrows.
+The body parts of living organisms range from the hard bones and shells of animals, soft cellulose of plants, soft bodies of jellyfish, down to single cells of bacteria and algae.
 Which body parts can be preserved?
-The vast majority of life today is soft-bodied and/or single celled, and would not likely be preserved in the geologic record except under very unusual conditions.
-The best environment for preservation is the ocean, yet marine processes can dissolve hard parts, scavenging reduces remains, and most marine life is soft-bodied and/or microscopic.
-Thus, even in the ocean, the likelihood of preservation is limited.
-For terrestrial life, possible burial and preservation of remains is even more limited.
-The fossil record is incomplete, and records only a small percentage of life that existed.
-Although incomplete, fossils are used for stratigraphic correlation (the Principle of Faunal Succession) are a method used for establishing the age of a formation on the Geologic Time Scale.
+The vast majority of life today consists soft-bodied and/or single celled organisms, and will not likely be preserved in the geologic record except under unusual conditions.
+The best environment for preservation is the ocean, yet marine processes can dissolve hard parts and scavenging can reduce or eliminate remains.
+Thus, even under ideal conditions in the ocean, the likelihood of preservation is quite limited.
+For terrestrial life, the possibility of remains being buried and preserved is even more limited.
+In other words, the fossil record is incomplete and records only a small percentage of life that existed.
+Although incomplete, fossil records are used for stratigraphic correlation, using the Principle of Faunal Succession, and provide a method used for establishing the age of a formation on the Geologic Time Scale.

-7.3.1 Types of preservation
+7.3.1 Types of Preservation

-Casts and molds form when the original material of the organism dissolves and the cavity is left in the surrounding rock.
-The outline of this cavity is an external mold.
-If the mold is then filled with a subsequent deposit of mineral or sediment, the external shape of the organism is preserved as a cast.
-Sometimes internal casts of the internal cavities of organisms are preserved.
-Such internal casts of clams, snails, and even skulls are preserved as internal casts showing details of soft structures.
+Molds and casts form when the original material of the organism dissolves and leaves a cavity in the surrounding rock.
+The shape of this cavity is an external mold.
+If the mold is subsequently filled with sediments or a mineral precipitate, the organism’s external shape is preserved as a cast.
+Sometimes internal cavities of organisms, such internal casts of clams, snails, and even skulls are preserved as internal casts showing details of soft structures.
 If the chemistry is right, and burial is rapid, mineral nodules form around soft structures preserving the three-dimensional detail.
 This is called authigenic mineralization.

 7.4.1 Stratigraphic Correlation